interpretAMR/AMRrulesCuration/README.md

 * *organism*: checks that all values start with `s__`.
 Will print all unique organism names to stdout out
 * *gene*: checks all rows have a value that is not 'NA' or '-'
 * *combinatorial rules*: if the gene column contains a combinatorial rule, checks that all ruleIDs are already defined in the rules file
 * *nodeID, refseq accession, GenBank accession, HMM accession*: checks that each row contains a value in at least one of these columns.
-If accessions are present, compares to the current versions of those catalogues to ensure the accessions exist
+If accessions are present, compares to the current versions of those catalogues to ensure the accessions exist.
+Note that for `refseq accession` and `GenBank accession`, the validation script is only comparing to accessions listed in the AMRFinderPlus ReferenceGeneHierarchy.
+Therefore it will flag accessions that aren't present in the AMRFinderPlus table, but do in fact exist in the NCBI databases.
 * *ARO accession*: checks the value starts with `ARO:` and that the accession is a valid ARO accession according to the latest CARD ontology
 * *mutation*: checks that the row isn't empty or NA for this column (must be '-' if no mutation needs to be specified)
 * *variation type*: checks the value is one of the allowable values according to the spec